vacp2p/rfc/content/docs/rfcs/35/README.md

 ---
 slug: 35
 title: 35/WAKU2-NOISE
-name: Noise Protocols for Waku2 Payload Encryption
+name: Noise Protocols for Waku Payload Encryption
 status: raw
 editor: Giuseppe <giuseppe@status.im>
 contributors:
 ---

-This specification describes how Waku2 messages can be encrypted in order to achieve confidentiality, authenticity, and integrity as well as some form of identity-hiding on communicating parties.
+This specification describes how payloads of [Waku messages](spec/14/) with [version 2](/spec/14/#version2) can be encrypted in order to achieve confidentiality, authenticity, and integrity as well as some form of identity-hiding on communicating parties.

-Specifically, it describes how encryption keys can be exchanged using the [Noise protocol Framework](http://www.noiseprotocol.org/noise.html) to allow authenticated encryption/decryption in [10/WAKU2](/spec/10) with [14/WAKU-MESSAGE version 2](/spec/14/#version2).
+This specification extends the functionalities provided by [26/WAKU-PAYLOAD](/spec/26), adding support to modern symmetric encryption primitives and asymmetric key-exchange protocols.

+Specifically, it adds support to the [`ChaChaPoly`](https://www.ietf.org/rfc/rfc7539.txt) cipher for symmetric authenticated encryption.
+It further describes how the [Noise Protocol Framework](http://www.noiseprotocol.org/noise.html) can be used to exchange cryptographic keys and encrypt/decrypt messages in a way that that the latter are authenticated and protected by *strong forward secrecy*.

-This ultimately allows Waku2 users to instantiate end-to-end encrypted communication channels.
+This ultimately allows Waku applications to instantiate end-to-end encrypted communication channels with strong conversational security guarantees, similarly as done by [5/SECURE-TRANSPORT](https://specs.status.im/spec/5) but in a more modular way, adapting key-exchange protocols to the knowledge communicating parties have of each other.

-This specification is an addition to [26/WAKU-PAYLOAD](/spec/26).

 ## Design requirements

-- *Confidentiality*:
-The adversary should not be able to learn what data is being sent from one Waku2 endpoint to one or several other Waku2 endpoints.
+- *Confidentiality*: the adversary should not be able to learn what data is being sent from one Waku endpoint to one or several other Waku endpoints.
-In particular, forward secrecy should be provided on exchanged data.
+    - *Strong forward secrecy*: an active adversary cannot decrypt messages nor infer any information on the employed encryption key, even in the case he has access to communicating parties' long-term private keys (during or after their communication).
-- *Authenticity*: The adversary should not be able to cause a Waku2 endpoint to accept messages coming from an endpoint different than their original senders.
+- *Authenticity*: the adversary should not be able to cause a Waku endpoint to accept messages coming from an endpoint different than their original senders.
-- *Integrity*: The adversary should not be able to cause a Waku2 endpoint to accept data that has been tampered with.
+- *Integrity*: the adversary should not be able to cause a Waku endpoint to accept data that has been tampered with.
-- *Identity-hiding*: A passive adversary should not be able to link encrypted messages to their corresponding senders and recipients.
+- *Identity-hiding*: a passive adversary should not be able to link encrypted messages to their corresponding senders and recipients.

 ## Supported Cryptographic Protocols